TheJedis2020/arch_katas_2020/ADRs/Separate channels for anonymous and personal meal status messages.md

 ## The decision

-* Introduce Subscriptions Notifications service that would listen to meals status  messages, and produce costomer notifications messages for Notifications service to consume, based on a store that connects meals IDs with customer IDs (described in separate ADR).
+* Introduce Subscriptions Notifications service that would listen to meals status  messages, and produce costomer notifications messages for Notifications service to consume, based on a store that connects meals IDs with customer IDs.
 * The subscriber meal status notifications will use a separate queue than meals status messages.

 __Reasons:__

-* Separates meal status messages meant for inventory maintanance from customer notification messages into two separate queues improves performance, reliability, modularity and scalability of the system.
-* TBD Michael - is the above OK?
+* For Notification Scheduler we need a separate topic to stream only messages relevant for personalized customer notifications.
+Having separete topic for customer notifications improves system reliability and performance.

 ### Architectural style: